roodrigoc/SNOC/README.md

 - Provides functionality for monitoring shared network folders and retrieving information about the latest WAV or MP3 file.

 ### Configuration File (snoc.conf):
 - Contains SMTP and email configuration for sending email alerts.
+The password must be encrypted with the BASE64 algorithm (https://www.base64encode.org/).

 ## Client-Side Components